Gardening at Charlecote Avenue

 We have the full National Trust gardening range - plenty of practical and decorative items for your garden and British-made Hawes watering cans.
 Look out for our colourful glazed pots and terracotta planters in all shapes and sizes.
 We've also commissioned Whichford Pottery to make a bespoke range of their pots for us and we have some of their traditional garden pots too.

 We have a wide range of herbs – all your cooking favourites, 5 different types of thyme, as well as strawberries, angelica, horseradish, buckle-leaved sorrel.

 There’s always lots of seasonal colour for your garden.
 We recommend buying one or two plants throughout the year rather than all at once - that way, you'll ensure there's something interesting in your garden all year round.

 The National Trust has been a key player in the drive for peat-free compost for many years.
 We’re stocking SylvaGrow multi-purpose compost - awarded two Best Buys by Which?
 Gardening and endorsed by the RHS.
 It doesn't contain any "green waste" and is suitable for seeds, cuttings, potting on, planters and as a growbag too.

-With a poor peat harvest this year, you'll find peat-based ranges elsewhere are going up in price and down in quality - perhaps it's time to try the best of peat-free.
+With a poor peat harvest last year, you'll find peat-based ranges elsewhere are going up in price and down in quality - perhaps it's time to try the best of peat-free.

 We’ve also got Rootgrow mycorrhizal fungi granules as recommended on Gardeners' World – scatter it in the hole around the roots when you plant out something new and your plant will establish much more quickly and successfully without needing additional artificial fertilizer.

-Every plant you buy from us here will help fund our work looking after Charlecote.
+Every plant you buy from us here will help fund our work looking after the gardens at Charlecote.
 Thank you.